adesuwa-osagie/TH-project-1/README.md

 * Javascript

 ## Setup
-* To run this project, run in a text editor.
+* To run this project, open project in a text editor.
 Right-click on "index.html" and select copy path.
 Paste path into a web browser.
 * Recommended browsers: Chrome, Firefox